 A Business Travel Guide to Portugal’s Lisbon & Lagos: Blending Business and Bleisure

 Lisbon has changed drastically in the past few years.
-A crop of locals and expats have brought new life to its neighborhoods with boutique hotels, charming coffee shops, and iterations on global favorites like pho.
+A crop of locals and expats have brought new life to its neighbourhoods with boutique hotels, charming coffee shops, and iterations on global favourites like pho.

 It is easy to get around the charming and compact city by foot.
 Visitors can buy a green ‘viva via gem’ card for the metro, local trains, and ferries.
 And they can get around to some destinations downtown by Tram, a highlight of Lisbon.
-In fact, the historic #28 tram that runs between Martim Moniz and Campo do Orique is the most popular and gives visitors a cheap and quick way to pass through the center of the city.
-The #15 tram is more modern and runs along the river to the Belem neighborhood.
+In fact, the historic #28 tram that runs between Martim Monis and Campo do Orique is the most popular and gives visitors a cheap and quick way to pass through the centre of the city.
+The #15 tram is more modern and runs along the river to the Belem neighbourhood.

 If nature is what you crave, São Pedro de Alcântara viewpoint provides panoramic views of the city from a quiet park filled with gardens, fountains, and statues of heroes and Gods from Greek mythology.